Status: Bill 26 received Royal Assent Dec. 11, 2018

 - The value of a person’s assets (vehicle, savings accounts, etc.) are considered when determining if they are eligible for benefits.

-- The asset limits to access the following programs will go up on Jan.
+- The asset limits to access the following programs went up on Jan.
 1, 2019 to allow people to save for their future and regain their independence:

 |AISH child allowance||$3,000||$100,000 (same as general AISH eligibility)|